netw0rk-org/netw0rk/README.md

 5. Peers verify the signature set as follows:
     - If the hash, H, of the sorted PeerID list (P = \[P1, P2,...Pn]) exists in SigSet Table, do nothing.
     - Else: Produce a signature, Ši, for the SigSet. Š = (Ši + all other received signatures on SigSet).
+    - Add client_id, current_timestamp, and H to SigSet_Table
-    - If len(Š) >= n, send SigSet + Š to authenticating client via the mesh network.
+    - If len(Š) >= n, send S + Š to authenticating client via the mesh network.
     - Else:
-        - Directly send SigSet + Š to a peer p ∈ P which can be immediately connected with, and whose SigSet signature ∉ Š.
+        - Directly send S + Š to a peer p ∈ P which can be immediately connected with, and whose SigSet signature ∉ Š.
-        - If such a peer cannot be found, drop SigSet + Š.
+        - If such a peer cannot be found, drop S + Š.
           - *Research: How to efficiently 'directly' connect with a peer (socketing?)*
           - *Research: can we rectify the scenario when len(Š) < n and an immediate peer cannot be found*

-  #### SigSet Table
+ #### SigSet_Table
   | ClientID        | Timestamp     | SigSet Peer Hash  |
   | --------------- |:-------------:| -----------------:|
   | 1234            | 1548718597    | afh13roidn9       |